sal55/langs/Modules2021/readme.md

 **Export** can be used in the project file as source code.
 Here it is used to say that all global names of a whole module should be exported.
 Mainly useful for names that are DLL imports, which don't allow attributes.

+### Overview

+The current compiler system uses these 3 lots of inputs:

+* Source code (the compiler only knows one module, and derives the module structure from that)
+* The compiler command-line parameter: mainly, the lead module (.m or .ma), any libraries, options
+* The project file.
+This lists the various modules separately.
+The compiler knows nothing about this file, it is used by my IDE.

+Above, info about the module structure is in 2 places: within the various source modules; and some is repeated inside the project file.
+(I have experimented with the IDE extracting module info from the source code, but some complications were introduced, and I dropped that)

+The new scheme also uses those 3 kinds of info:

+* Source code, but there us no info about modules or structure, other than indivdual names have global/export attributes
+* The command line, which now accepts the project file as the primary info, but still reads .m/.ma files, libraries and options
+* The project file, which is now read by the compiler as well as the IDE

+The compiler input is one of:

+* .mm file, with extra options that can override the ones in .mm
+* Multiple .m files, plus libs and options; this info is used to construct suitable mm data
+* .ma file, which must contain a .mm file.